-K8.1P Information about dissemination, publication and conferences can be found in the Postgraduate Research Degree Programmes Code of Practice at: http://acreg.uwe.ac.uk/researchdegrees.asp
+K8.1P Information about dissemination, publication and conferences can be found in the Postgraduate Research Degree Programmes Code of Practice.

 K9 INTELLECTUAL PROPERTY

 Definition: Intellectual property (or IP) and the rights associated with them (intellectual property rights, or IPR) underpin the relationships and contracts that UWE is able to enter into with third parties (including businesses, organisations, charities and funding bodies, et al.).
 The University's IPR Policy sets out the IPR procedures and processes of due diligence with regard to ownership and the rights to use intellectual property.
 It is intended to help to protect UWE and its employees from potential legal action by third parties relating to any IP associated liability.